NYPL/catalog_of_copyright_entries_project/guide.md

 Note that, in the first example, the name in `© J. Donald Adams` is not an `author` (see `claimant` below).

-In the last example, the asterisk after eahj of the authors names indicates that they are the copyright claimants.
+In the last example, the asterisk after each of the authors' names indicates that they are the copyright claimants.
 We record this by adding the attribute,`claimant="yes"`.
-The asterix dows not need to be included in any element.
+The asterix does not need to be included in any element.

 ### `title`